Sarah-aljuaid-data/Arabic-Sentiment-Classification-with-Fine-Tuning-and-PEFT/README.md

 > A unified comparison of Full Fine-Tuning, Frozen Backbone, LoRA, and QLoRA for Arabic sentiment classification across different training-set sizes.

-This repository contains the dataset preparation, experimental code, and results used to compare four adaptation strategies for Arabic binary sentiment classification using **CAMeLBERT-Mix**.
+This repository contains the dataset preparation, experimental code used to compare four adaptation strategies for Arabic binary sentiment classification using **CAMeLBERT-Mix**.

 The study evaluates how the methods behave when the amount of labeled training data changes from the complete training dataset to substantially reduced-data settings.